awsdocs/aws-greengrass-developer-guide/doc_source/device-auth.md

 Use AWS IoT policies to authorize access to the AWS IoT Core and AWS IoT Greengrass data plane\.
 The AWS IoT Core data plane consists of operations for devices, users, and applications, such as connecting to AWS IoT Core and subscribing to topics\.
 The AWS IoT Greengrass data plane consists of operations for Greengrass devices, such as retrieving deployments and updating connectivity information\.

-An AWS IoT policy is a JSON document that's similar to an IAM policy\.
+An AWS IoT policy is a JSON document that's similar to an [IAM policy](https://docs.aws.amazon.com/IAM/latest/UserGuide/reference_policies_grammar.html#policies-grammar-json)\.
 It contains one or more policy statements that specify the following properties:
 + `Effect`\.
-The access mode: `Allow` or `Deny`\.
+The access mode, which can be `Allow` or `Deny`\.
 + `Action`\.
 The list of actions that are allowed or denied by the policy\.
 + `Resource`\.
 The list of resources on which the action is allowed or denied\.

+AWS IoT policies support `*` as a wildcard character, and treat MQTT wildcard characters \(`+` and `#`\) as literal strings\.
+For more information about the `*` wildcard, see [Using wildcard in resource ARNs](https://docs.aws.amazon.com/IAM/latest/UserGuide/reference_policies_elements_resource.html#reference_policies_elements_resource_wildcards) in the *AWS Identity and Access Management User Guide*\.

 For more information, see [AWS IoT policies](https://docs.aws.amazon.com/iot/latest/developerguide/iot-policies.html) and [AWS IoT policy actions](https://docs.aws.amazon.com/iot/latest/developerguide/iot-policy-actions.html) in the *AWS IoT Core Developer Guide*\.

+**Note**
+AWS IoT Core enables you to attach AWS IoT policies to thing groups to define permissions for groups of devices\.
+Thing group policies don't allow access to AWS IoT Greengrass data plane operations\.
+To allow a thing access to an AWS IoT Greengrass data plane operation, add the permission to an AWS IoT policy that you attach to the thing's certificate\.

 ### AWS IoT Greengrass policy actions<a name="gg-policy-actions"></a>Greengrass Core Actions